 I've been editing films & videos professionally for 30+ years, currently an independent contractor available for work.
-One of the projects I worked on in 2023 is nominated for a NY Emmy Award - to be announced in late October.
-Another video I worked on was short-listed for a 2021 Academy Award (yep, almost won an Oscar).
+One of the projects I worked on in 2023 was nominated for a NY Emmy Award and another video I worked on was short-listed for a 2021 Academy Award (yep, almost won an Oscar).
 Projects I edited have won 2nd place in the 2022 Webbys; been nominated for Emmys (thrice!); helped social media campaigns raise funds; educated the public on non-profit organizations and their work; assisted documentaries in securing funding; and gotten films into festivals all over the world.
 My original experimental work has been exhibited at the Philadelphia Art Alliance and the Philadelphia Museum of Art.

 I edit documentaries (long-form, short-form and every form in-between), as well as educational, industrial, medical/pharmaceutical videos; documentary-based as well as scripted projects; network promos and spots; abstract and experimental projects; and probably some other stuff – just ask!
 (For more details, check out my resume in the sidebar.)